QubesOS/qubes-doc/user/how-to-guides/how-to-install-software.md

 ### Standalones

-When you create a [standalone](/doc/standalone-and-hvm/) from a template, the standalone is a complete clone of the template, including the entire filesystem.
-After the moment of creation, the standalone is completely independent from the template.
-Therefore, it will not be updated when the template is updated.
-Rather, it must be updated individually.
-The process for installing and updating software in standalones is the same as described above for templates.
+The process for installing and updating software in [standalones](/doc/glossary/#standalone) is the same as described above for templates, except no qubes are based on standalones, so there are no other qubes to restart.

 ### RPMFusion for Fedora templates